censorship-no-archive/ceno1/doc/threatModel.md

 #### A secure communication mechanism

-CENO users establish a signaling channel with their bridge of preference.
+CENO users establish a signaling channel with their Bridge of preference.
 The mechanism in operation provides the following features:

   * Confidentiality